spandian-godaddy/vps4/doc/getting_started.md

     - in project explorer, right click vps4-core -> Maven -> Update project
     - after updating project, there may still be three errors in the "Problems" tab of Eclipse
         - if the errors say "plugin execution not covered by lifecycle configuration", this can be fixed by right clicking each error and ignoring in Eclipse

-- import code into Intellij Idea
-    - Import project -> find the pom.xml for the vps4-project and open it.
-    - Select "Search for projects recursively" and "Import Maven projects automatically"
-    - go through the screens clicking "Next"
-    - Project should be opened in the editor once above steps are completed
-    - make sure IntelliJ is using the local Maven and not its own bundled Maven:
-        - Go to `Preferences -> Build, Execution, Deployment -> Build tools -> Maven`
-        - Confirm Maven home path is your local (/usr/local...e.t.c) and not Bundled Maven

-- create Intellij Run Configurations
-    - Click on "Edit configurations" on the top right bar
-    - Click on "+"/"Add new configurations"
-        - Click on "Modify Options" dropdown, make sure "add VM Options" is checked
-        - Local Orchestration Engine (**Refer to the [intellij run configs](../doc/intellij_run_configs.md) under section "Orchestration (Non-plugin)" for instructions on setting up the run config for orchengine**)
-        - Web Server  (**Refer to the same link above, under section "Vps4 API"**)
-        - Scheduler (**Refer to the same link above under section "Scheduler memory mode"**)

 - create Eclipse Run Configurations
     - Run -> Run configurations
     - Java Application, create New launch configurations